-SCR systems inject a reductant compound or a diesel exhaust fluid (DEF) into the exhaust in front of the diesel particulate filter, NOx trap, and/or the catalytic converter via the reductant injection valve (solenoid).
+SCR systems inject a reductant compound or a diesel exhaust fluid (DEF) into the exhaust in front of the diesel particulate filter and/or the catalytic converter.
 The precisely timed DEF injection elevates the temperature of the filtration element and allows it to perform more efficiently.
-It enhances filtration element longevity and allows fewer harmful exhaust emissions to be released into the atmosphere.
+It makes the filtration element last longer and allows fewer harmful exhaust emissions to be released into the atmosphere.

-The entire SCR system is monitored and controlled by either the PCM or a stand-alone controller

-(which interacts with the PCM).
+The entire SCS system is monitored and controlled by either the PCM or a stand-alone controller (which interacts with the PCM).
 Either way, the controller monitors the O2, NOx, and exhaust temperature sensors (as well as other inputs) to determine the appropriate time for DEF (reductant) injection.
 Precise DEF injection is necessary to maintain exhaust temperature within acceptable parameters and optimize pollutant filtration.